alex-miami-petrov/gemini_3.0/README.md

-# 🤖 Your Personal Assistant - Address Book
+# 🤖 Your Personal Assistant - LEGACY BOT 1.0

 Your reliable assistant for managing contacts, addresses, birthdays, emails, and notes.
 Quickly find information, add new entries, and edit existing ones!